-To get started with On-site messages for your website you will need an account on xtremepush and a web app project.
+To get started with On-site messages for your website for your website you will need an account on xtremepush and to have a project configured.
 You can login at dashboard.xtremepush.com.
-Once logged in if you don't have one ready to use, add a NEW web App project.
+Once logged in if you don't have one ready to use, add a NEW project.

 Don't have a login?

 If you are already a customer all accounts come with multi-user access and the person(s) in your organisation who is responsible for administration of user access will be able to provide appropriate user access to users who are; involved in the integration process, running campaigns etc. If you need help please contact your account manager or submit a support ticket.

 If you are not a customer please request a demo.

 If you are creating a New project you will need to enter the following details and click save to initialise your project:

 - Title: Name used to identify project on the platform, something obvious to help you find it.